-The NPA starts an equity process, as soon and as appropriately as possible, in accordance with prescribed review procedures whenever an employee files with the NPA an appeal against disadvantageous disposition, a request for administrative action concerning working conditions, an appeal for review concerning implementation of the accident compensation, or an appeal for review on a remuneration decision.
-In conducting such a process,
+The NPA starts an equity process, as soon and as appropriately as possible, in accordance with prescribed quasi-judicial procedures of review whenever an employee files with the NPA an appeal against disadvantageous disposition, a request for administrative action concerning working conditions, an appeal for review concerning implementation of the accident compensation, or an appeal for review on a remuneration decision.
+In conducting such a process, the NPA sets the target for each case's review process, grasps the situation of progress periodically, and streamlines procedures, so that early processing of each case can be achieved.
+In addition, the NPA widely offers complaint counseling, and takes necessary measures including necessary actions to each ministry.